YahyaJaber/docs/_content/gateways/cisco/setup.md

 ### Exit container shell

 If you are done with configuration, you can now safely remove the serial cable between your computer.

+### Reset the IXM to default:
+next to the console port the reset button, keep pressing it for more than 5 seconds to reset the device to factory defaults.